Easy Buffalo Plaid Ornaments Made With Cricut

 Enter your name and email address below and I’ll send the cut file immediately straight to your inbox.
 Accessing this free cut file will register you up for my e-newsletter and you’ll be notified when I release new free SVG files.
 Don’t worry if you are already subscribed to our enewsletter.
 You will only be subscribed once.

-- This cut file is for personal use only.
-A commercial use license can be purchased here.
+• This cut file is for personal use only.

 Easy Buffalo Plaid Ornaments Made With Cricut